Rama-C/Interactive_Visualization_using_D3/README.md

 Anu:    Various size of the circles represents the variation but couldn’t get how big is the variation.

-The index_two.html had an animation with three different colours and a legend was included to interpret the colours.
+The index_two.html has an animation with three different colours and a legend was included to interpret the colours.

 Feedbacks: